adlnlp/StockEmotions/README.md

 ## Data explained
 - tweet folder
     - **processed.csv**: 50,281 samples with text processed data (handling emoji and CTAG).
 It is used for Topic Modelling before proceeding with the emotion annotation.
     - **train, val, test.csv** : In total, 10,000 samples.
-Each file has id, date, ticker, emo_label, senti_lable, and original content.
+Each file has id, date, ticker, emo_label, senti_lable, original, and processed content.
+For the data curation, processing (e.g. emoji, CTAG, HTAG), and annotation, we refer to our paper.
 The dataset is used for Financial Sentiment/Emotion Classification tasks.
 - price folder
     - **38 companies histrical price data** in csv format.
 The tweet and price dataset together are used for Multivariate Time Series tasks.
     - Tickers: